aneeq123/Data-Science-Project-New-York-Taxi-Analysis/README.md

 ## Tools

-The project was implemented using Python and a number of its data science and machine learning libraries, including NumPy, pandas for data handling, Matplotlib, and seaborn for data visualization, scikit-learn for model building and evaluation, and others for various stages of the project.
+The project was implemented using **Python** and a number of its data science and machine learning libraries, including **NumPy, pandas for data handling**, **Matplotlib, and seaborn for data visualization**, **scikit-learn for model building and evaluation**, and others for various stages of the project.

 ## Dataset
 The dataset used in this project is publicly available on the **TLC website and contains more than 1.1 billion taxi trips taken in New York City between 2009 and 2019**.
 The data for this project was obtained from the [TLC Trip Record Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)